BCODMO/documentation_external/docs/DOC_Contribute.rst

 d.
 Validate: Review and validate your published data… in details: After validation, you have the opportunity to create a new data version if need be....(dotted line)  (mention doi option)

-Evaluate: Determine if BCO-DMO is the correct repository for your project and data submission
+Evaluate: Is BCO-DMO is the correct repository for your project and data submission?
 ==============================================================================================
 You should contribute data to BCO-DMO if your project is funded by **NSF OCE's Biological or Chemical Oceanography Sections** or the **Division of Polar Programs' Antarctic Organisms & Ecosystems Program**.
 BCO-DMO provides data management services at no additional cost to projects funded by NSF's Division of Ocean Sciences' Biological and Chemical Oceanography Sections and the Division of Polar Programs' Antarctic Organisms & Ecosystems Program.
 BCO-DMO staff members work with researchers funded by these NSF programs to ensure that data and metadata contributed to tBCO-DMO are in compliance with the current NSF OCE Sample and Data Policy (May 2011 version; PDF).
 To contribute data to BCO-DMO, please see Section II of this page, “How to contribute data to BCO-DMO.”